-I became hooked on photography from a young age and won a book of photographs by Henri Cartier-Bresson from some community photography competition.
-Then my family migrated to Australia in the mid-80's where we had relatives working in film and TV – and so I began to love the moving image.
-In my first Anthropology tutorial at the University of Western Australia our teacher asked us what we wanted to become and the first thing that sprang to mind was “Documentary Filmmaker”.
+I became hooked on photography from a young age and won a book of photographs by Henri Cartier-Bresson from a community photography competition.
+Then my family migrated to Australia in the mid-80s where we had relatives working in film and TV – and so I began to love the moving image.
+In my first Anthropology tutorial at the University of Western Australia, our teacher asked us what we wanted to become and the first thing that sprang to mind was “Documentary Filmmaker."
 I still carry my stills camera everywhere to keep my eye in practice.

 My style is defined more by how I go about projects.
 I try to marry a visual style with a story or script.
 When shooting travel films my approach has a lot to do with skills I learned when trying to be a documentary photographer – always being ready, working quickly, and having sharp reflexes.
 I’m best at observing and capturing the movement with minimal interference.
 My aim is for people to become naturalized to my presence (or forget about me) and behave more or less naturally.
 Henri Cartier-Bresson said something along the lines of: “I put myself at liberty with chance” – and that’s what I try to do in capturing something special.

 I’m interested in what I call “modular content” – films that can be purposed in many ways.
-For example, this could be short form stories that can be plugged into websites, airline in-flight entertainment and social media – that can also be woven together with other stories to make longer form pieces for broadcast distribution.
-The idea is that the shorter stories can be used to build an audience for a future long-form version.
+For example, this could be short-form stories that can be plugged into websites, airline in-flight entertainment and social media – that can also be woven together with other stories to make longer-form pieces for broadcast distribution.
+The idea is that shorter stories can be used to build an audience for a future long-form version.
 Being able to be flexible in your formatting of the content is crucial, especially when working for in the digital world.

-There are so many great models for filmmaking styles travel films on the internet.
+There are so many great examples of travel filmmaking styles on the internet.
 My advice?
 Study all of the different approaches... and then practice as much as you can!

 Follow Jigar's journey to India as he's mentored by professional filmmaker Brian Rapsey, and connects with the people of Kerala.